-Under Florida Statute § 812.014, Petit Theft is a misdemeanor offense.
+Under Florida Statute § 812.014, Petit Theft or "Petty Theft" is a misdemeanor offense.
 A conviction is a permanent mark on your record.
 Attorney Dave Simmons offers strategic defense to challenge the State's case and protect your reputation.

 « Return to Broward County Theft Defense Hub